salishbaahmed/Craftopia/craftopia-backend/README.md

 # Craftopia Backend

-FastAPI backend with MongoDB (Beanie) for Craftopia E-commerce.
+FastAPI backend with  for Craftopia E-commerce.

 ## Setup